Three Falcons Hotel Indian Gastropub Restaurant

 Last but certainly not least, was the Sticky Ginger & Jaggery Pudding.
 It is essentially an Indian twist on a classic sticky toffee pudding, and admittedly, it isn’t something I’d usually go for.
 But I’m so glad that we ended up trying this because it absolutely stole our hearts.
 The pudding was warm, moist, rich & hearty, and absolutely spot on with everything from texture to flavour & sweetness.
 It comes with a side of Cardamom Chantilly Cream that further enriches the flavours of the pudding.

-Restaurant Review Summary
+Three Falcons Restaurant Review Summary

-As I said at the start of the article, we do like to be surprised and Three Falcons has surprised us with its excellent Indian food offerings.
+As I said at the start of the article, we do like to be surprised, and Three Falcons has surprised us with its excellent Indian food offerings.
 We enjoyed our meal from start to finish, with dishes like butter chicken and sticky pudding that really left an impression.
 If you are local to the area, it’s definitely a great spot to swing by for some heartily delicious Indian food.

 RATING